mmende/homebridge-samsungtv-control2/README.md

 # Custom inputs

 By default only TV will be added as input source which triggers sending the TV key to e.g. get back to the tuner when hdmi was previously selected.
 The `inputs` property allows you to add extra inputs to e.g. switch channels, start sleep mode or open an app (if supported).
-Each input requires a `name` which represents the input name and a `keys` property which is either a string containing numbers only, a comma seperated list of keys or a single app name from [this list](https://github.com/Toxblh/samsung-tv-control/blob/HEAD/src/apps.ts).
+Each input requires a `name` which represents the input name and a `keys` property which is either a string containing numbers only, a comma seperated list of keys or a single app name from the list below.
 The keys will then be send to the tv with a delay of `500ms` (or what you configured) in between.

 Here is an example: